Blues Rock Band - Laurie Morvan Band - LMB

 "I feel blessed.
 I don't take any of this for granted, I take it all in, I enjoy every good thing that happens and appreciate it," Laurie Morvan said.

-The Long Beach resident fronts the Laurie Morvan BAnd and has plenty to be grateful for, such as her March release, "Cures What Ails Ya" (Screaming Lizard Records).
+The Long Beach resident fronts the Laurie Morvan Band and has plenty to be grateful for, such as her March release, "Cures What Ails Ya" (Screaming Lizard Records).
 The 12-track effort features appearances by jazz pianist George Duke, Bonnie Raitt bassist James "Hutch" Hutchinson and Grammy-winning drummer Tony Braunagel and has been getting the band a lot of attention.
 The group spent the first weekend of July as the Blues Breaker Band on the House of Blues Radio Hour hosted by Dan Akroyd and they've also been gigging continuously throughout California.

 Morvan grew up in Illinois and played flute and drums during high school.
 In her late teens, a friend introduced her to the guitar, which quickly led to writing songs and singing.